Noxob/couchbase-demo-todoapp/README.md

 After that you can start the Spring Boot application which was created in the "target" directory (by running `mvn clean install`) via `java -jar <JAR_FILE_NAME>` command.

+**Run as Docker Container:**

+In order to run the project as a docker container, execute the command below in the root directory of the project:

+>docker-compose up

 **Containerize:**

 In order to containerize you need to run `createdockerimages.txt` line by line.
 This will create a container containing both couchbase server and our backend.